Think about this: Thanksgiving, Christmas, and New Years are three major holidays that occur within a 30’ish-day span of each other.

 3. Prep Food Items So You Don’t Rely on Convenience Foods

-Instead, avoid all of that by starting to prep a few days in advance.
+Instead of wasting money on these items, starting to prep for your big feast a few days in advance.
 Make as much as you can in the two or three days before your holiday meal, leaving you only with final assembly and actual cooking on Christmas Day.

-This will make your meal cheaper, tastier, more healthful and your day less stressful.
+This will make your meal cheaper, tastier, more healthy and your day less stressful.